-The annual meeting of the shareholders of Bridgford Foods Corporation, a California corporation, will be held at the offices of Bridgford Foods Corporation, 1308 North Patt Street, Anaheim, California 92801, on Wednesday, March 20, 2013 at 10:00 a.m.
+The annual meeting of the shareholders of Bridgford Foods Corporation, a California corporation, will be held at the offices of Bridgford Foods Corporation, 1308 North Patt Street, Anaheim, California 92801, on Wednesday, March 18, 2015 at 10:00 a.m.
 Pacific Time, for the following purposes:

-- (1) To elect eight directors to hold office for one year or until their successors are elected and qualified. - (2) To ratify the appointment of Squar, Milner, Peterson, Miranda & Williamson, LLP as the Company's independent registered public accountants for the fiscal year ending on November 1, 2013. - (3) To transact such other business as may properly come before the meeting, or any postponements or adjournments thereof.
+- (1) To elect eight directors to hold office for one year or until their successors are elected and qualified. - (2) To ratify the appointment of Squar, Milner, Peterson, Miranda & Williamson, LLP as the Company's independent registered public accountants for the fiscal year ending on October 30, 2015. - (3) To transact such other business as may properly come before the meeting, or any postponements or adjournments thereof.

 The Board of Directors recommends that you vote "FOR" each of the eight director nominees referenced in Proposal 1 and "FOR" Proposal 2.
-Each of the Proposals is described in greater detail in the proxy statement accompanying this notice.
+Each of the Proposals is described in greater detail in the Proxy Statement accompanying this Notice of 2015 Annual Meeting of Shareholders, or the Notice.

-Only shareholders of record at the close of business on February 8, 2013 are entitled to notice of and to vote at the meeting or any adjournment thereof.
+Only shareholders of record at the close of business on February 6, 2015 are entitled to notice of and to vote at the meeting or any postponement or adjournment thereof.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to Be Held on March 20, 2013.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to Be Held on Wednesday, March 18, 2015.

-Pursuant to the rules of the Securities and Exchange Commission, or the SEC, the Company has elected to provide access to its proxy materials both by sending you a full set of proxy materials, including this notice of meeting, the accompanying proxy statement and proxy card, and the 2012 Annual Report to Shareholders, and by notifying you of the availability of the proxy materials on the Internet.
-The notice of annual meeting, proxy statement, proxy card and 2012 Annual Report to Shareholders are available at:
+Pursuant to the rules of the Securities and Exchange Commission, or the SEC, the Company has elected to provide access to its proxy materials both by sending you a full set of proxy materials, including this Notice, the accompanying Proxy Statement and Proxy Card, and the 2014 Annual Report to Shareholders, and by notifying you of the availability of the proxy materials on the Internet.
+The Notice, Proxy Statement, Proxy Card and 2014 Annual Report to Shareholders are available at:

-https://materials.proxyvote.com/108763.
+https://materials.proxyvote.com/108763